-In his lab in the new Anschutz Health Sciences Building, Schacht’s team tailors experimental drugs to those neurological differences.
-Two of the drugs being tested are aimed at making alcohol less rewarding.
+In his lab in the new Anschutz Health Sciences Building (AHSB), Schacht’s team tailors experimental drugs to those neurological differences.
+Two of the drugs being tested at the Colorado Clinical and Translational Sciences Institute in the AHSB are aimed at making alcohol less rewarding.
 “They’re intended to kind of take the foot off the gas pedal a little and make you want alcohol less.”

 With one of those drugs, the scientists are taking a “pharmacogenetic approach,” personalizing treatment by identifying a specific genetic subgroup of people for whom the drug should be most effective.

 Long-term health risks of excessive alcohol use

 A third drug targets improved control and is also being tested in participants with ADHD (attention deficit hyperactivity disorder), as scientists work to learn more about the bi-directional relationship of AUD and other mental health disorders.

 “Having AUD increases the risk of many other psychiatric disorders: depression, anxiety, ADHD,” Schacht said.
 Conversely, having those mental health disorders increases the risk for AUD and other substance use disorders, with the risk two- to four-fold higher in people with ADHD, he said.

 Importance of science-based care

 Schacht’s research is one example of the recovery-related science and innovation taking place at the CU Anschutz campus – science that translates into classrooms and clinics, changing the course of substance-use recovery.

 “We are an academic medical center,” said Patrick Fehling, MD, an associate clinical professor of psychiatry and a psychiatrist at CeDAR, nationally recognized for its inpatient and outpatient treatment programs for all substance-use disorders.